aravind-sadharani/chandraveena/src/blog/r4-bhairavi/index.md

 Many Indian classical musicians feature this composition in Raga Bhairavi.

 In this session, I present a brief Alap and a composition in Tivratal (7 beats).
 You can further explore Raga Bhairavi which I covered in [6 takes on Bhairavi](/blog/release1-6takes-on-bhairavi).
-This is a recording of a live performance held at Siddhivinayaka Temple, Dandia Bazaar, Vadodara.
+This is a recording of a live performance held at Siddhivinayak Temple, Dandia Bazaar, Vadodara.

 ## Program Notes